CodingWithEnthusiasm/My-Projects/README.md

 3. GeoPulse application is a navigation application created with Python programming language and using OpenCage and OpenRoute services for converting actual addresses into coordinates points and Folium for the usage of interactive map,

+5. Joke server is a simple app written in Python which multiple comedians, multiple audience members and bounded joke buffer.

+	The server takes the following parameter
+		BUFFER_SIZE  (INTEGER)  number of buffer slots, each capable of storing exactly one joke.
+		NUM_COMEDIANS (INTEGER) number of processes/threads coming up with jokes SOPHISTICATION (INTEGER) a maximum of a random number of seconds that it takes for a comedian to come up with a new joke

+	Clients connect to the server in one of the modes
+		* greedy mode = take all jokes as they are produced
+		* fresh joke mode = always take the most recently produced one
+		* take whatever joke that has not been received yet

 4. StudentService project is a project created with a use of .NET framework and MySQL data base and which allows the user to manage different kind of students data.
 To run it you would need both Visual Studio and MySQL data base installed locally.

 To use it: